-Before proceeding, verify the position of the switch by observing window "A" in Figure 3.1 on page 6.
+Before proceeding, verify the position of the switch by observing window "A" in Figure 3.1.
 If window "A" reads "ON", the contacts are closed in the normal position, no further action is required.
 If it reads "OFF", proceed with Step 1.